 - Analytics and applications that generate actionable business information from data and people.

 IoT and predictive analytics play a major impact on the entire manufacturing process, offering several ways to connect operations and transform business processes.
-IoT is transforming every touch point into a sensor for data collection and providing real-time insights for manufacturers.
+IoT is transforming every touchpoint into a sensor for data collection and providing real-time insights for manufacturers.

 Big Data is Helping Manufacturers Achieve More

 According to a McKinsey report, nearly “1.8 billion people will enter the global consuming class over the next 15 years and worldwide consumption will nearly double to $64 trillion.”
-In such a scenario data analytics provides manufacturers an opportunity to predict, innovate and implement.
-Businesses can use advanced analytics to gain insights into historical process data, identify patterns among process and optimize factors to design optimum processes.
+In such a scenario data analytics provides manufacturers an opportunity to predict, innovate, and implement.
+Businesses can use advanced analytics to gain insights into historical process data, identify patterns among processes, and optimize factors to design optimum processes.
 The biggest bottleneck is integrating data from multiple sources and drawing valuable insights.
 However, the evolution in cloud services and solutions is allowing companies to collect data from varied sources making big data usable.

 Manufacturers can utilize a comprehensive understanding of their business.
 This allows to enhance production, optimize operations, and address issues even problems arise.